creamcollar-Edtech/sensor-fusion-visualization-vijayjagadish/README.md

 ## Features
 - Simulates GPS and Radar data.
-- Visualizes sensor fusion using a scatter plot.
+- Visualizes sensor fusion using a scatter plot.nnn

 ## Prerequisites
 - Python 3.8 or above